Micronarrativ/micronarrativ/ruby/pdf/README.md

 $ ./pdfmetadata.rb [show|edit|rename] [options] <filename>
 ```

-The interface has been setup usign Thor.
+The interface has been setup using Thor.
 So in order to get more information just run the required _help_ command:

 ```